Madison-based Schoep's Ice Cream files for receivership, an alternative to bankruptcy

-After more than 90 years producing ice cream on the East Side, Schoep's Ice Cream Co.
-Inc. has gone into a process to sell its business because it is unable to repay its debts, but it hopes to find a buyer that will maintain business operations.
+After more than 90 years of making ice cream on Madison’s East Side, Schoep’s Ice Cream Co.
+Inc. has gone into a process to sell the business because it is unable to repay its debts, but it hopes to find a buyer that will keep the business open.

 Operating in Madison since 1928, the ice cream manufacturer produces more than 12 million gallons of ice cream every year, with a wide assortment of flavors available in all 50 states and Puerto Rico, according to Schoep’s website.
 The company says it is “one of the largest independent ice cream manufacturers” in the nation.